mtlynch/mtlynch.io/content/posts/editor/index.md

 ---
-title: Why a Freelance Editor Was a Gamechanger for My Blog
+title: How I Hired a Freelance Editor for My Blog
 tags:
 - editing
 - blogging
 - meta
-description: Investing in lifelong writing skills paid dividends immediately.
+description: It's surprisingly easy to hire a blog editor, and it provides tremendous value.
 date: '2017-07-25'
+lastmod: '2020-11-28T00:00:00-04:00'
 images:
 - editor/stole-siacoin-stats.png
 ---